September 11, 2019

 - At least 10 years of pertinent landscape design/construction/maintenance experience

 Up to three individuals from a company are able to participate, however, at this time we are only accepting one individual from each sector per company.
 For example, a company would be able to send one individual from their design team, one from their construction team and one from their maintenance team.
-Companies that specialize in one sector, are only able to send one individual for the 2018/2019 training.

 What do I have to do to participate?